 - Sleeping problems

 - Loss of appetite

 Making changes to your lifestyle can help you manage stress and improve your wellbeing.
 These may be big changes, such as switching jobs, or small changes, like taking up a hobby.
 Try to identify what makes you feel stressed at home or at work.
 Understanding the causes is the best way to help you avoid or cope with stressors in your life.

 Talking to your family and friends or to your GP can help if you feel very anxious or stressed.
 There are also a variety of tools and techniques for managing stress.

-- Eat Healthy: during periods of stress it is more important than ever to eat well, as healthy eating can have a positive effect on your health and emotional well-being.
-We may turn to comfort eating unhealthy foods as a way to cope with stress, however this can have a negative impact on your heart health, so should be avoided.
+- Eat Healthily: during periods of stress it is more important than ever to eat well, as healthy eating can have a positive effect on your health and emotional wellbeing.
+We may turn to comfort-eating unhealthy foods to cope with stress.
+However, this can have a negative impact on your heart health, so should be avoided.

 - Talk to someone: talking about your feelings can really help identify what is causing the additional stress

 - Give something back: volunteering at a local club, church or for a voluntary or community organisation can give you a break and help take your mind off your stresses.
 Helping others can also help bring perspective to stressful situations.

 - Learn how to relax: Find something that helps you to unwind.
 This could be anything from exercise or sport, to a hobby like crafting or reading, or even simply listening to music or going for a walk.
 Taking steps to unwind can help stop stress building up and develop a Well Mind feeling.